 Creating a product is the first half of a marathon.
 The next half is about reaching the customers and penetrating the market.

-You have a practical and novel idea of a product that has a promising future.
-You set great plans for it and meticulously develop it into a product which fits the market well.
+You have a practical and novel idea for a product that has a promising future.
+You set great plans for it and meticulously develop it into a product that fits the market well.
 Then the next step is reaching to the customers showing them that you exist and creating a market for yourself.

 Here’s how you can grab your share of the market

 This is one of the most daunting tasks to complete.
 Pricing the product perfectly does not mean success but being unable to do so may direct you towards failure.
-Pricing should consider but not limited to the predicted amount of sales, profit, market trend, the cost incurred, etc. Underpricing will upset the competitor which may trigger the pricing war which is not favorable for a new business.
-We have seen new businesses using limited time offers and discounts to get the customers and we have seen competitors fight back with offers and discounts as well.
+Pricing should consider but not be limited to the predicted amount of sales, profit, market trend, the cost incurred, etc. Underpricing will upset the competitor which may trigger a price war that is not favorable for a new business.
+We have seen new businesses using limited-time offers and discounts to get the customers and we have seen competitors fight back with offers and discounts as well.
 As long as you are different from your competitor and can provide more value around the same price it will be easier.

-As for the new business or products that are new to the market you don’t have a competitor to worry about but a new variable: customer’s spending habit.
-Spending habit is a complex phenomenon that needs to be dealt using focus groups and surveys.
-Examining market trend in such manner yields important insights important to both new and existing businesses.
+As for the new business or products that are new to the market you don’t have a competitor to worry about but a new variable: customer’s spending habits.
+Spending habit is a complex phenomenon that needs to be dealt with using focus groups and surveys.
+Examining market trends in such a manner yields important insights important to both new and existing businesses.